leokoike/leokoike/README.md

 ### Hi there, I'm Leo! 👋🤓

-## I'm a Computer Engineering student and a Back-end developer!
+## I'm a Software Engineering and a Back-end developer!
-🔭 I’m currently working on Python projects.
-I’m also learning more about Python APIs.
+🔭 I’m currently working on Python and Java projects.

 ----